Installation

 App groups (iOS only)

 On iOS, the SQLite database can be placed in an app group, in order to make it accessible from other apps in that app group.
-E.g. for sharing capabilities between apps.
+E.g. for sharing capabilities between apps, widgets or quick-apps.

 To use an app group, add the app group ID as the value for the OPSQLite_AppGroup key in your project's Info.plist file.
 You'll also need to configure the app group in your project settings.
 (Xcode → Project Settings → Signing & Capabilities → Add Capability → App Groups)